This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Lack of Necessary Nutrients

-- Vitamin A for sharp vision and healthy feathers
+- Vitamin A for sharp eyesight and vibrant feathers

-- Vitamin D3 for strong bones and calcium absorption
+- Vitamin D3 to keep bones strong and calcium levels balanced

-- Vitamin E to boost immunity and protect skin
+- Vitamin E for a strong immune system and healthy skin

 Protein and Fat Deficiencies